rustycamper/alfred-translate-workflow/README.md

 ---
 * Enter: copy translation to clipboard.
 * Command + C: copy translation to clipboard.
-* Command + Y: show quick preview on Google Translate web site.
+* Command + Y: show quick preview on the respective translation web site.
-* Command + L: show translation in large font.
+* Command + L: show translated text in large font.

 Requirements:
 ---
-The first time you run the workflow, it will prompt you to enter your Google Translate API key.
+The first time you run the workflow, it will prompt you to enter your API key for Google or Microsoft.
-Instructions on how to get a key at https://cloud.google.com/translate/docs/getting-started#set_up_your_project
+* Instructions on how to get a Google API key: https://cloud.google.com/translate/docs/getting-started#set_up_your_project
+* Instructions on how to get a Microsoft API key: https://www.microsoft.com/en-us/translator/getstarted.aspx